Ganzhe2028/Clawlike-TyporaTheme/README.en.md

 - blockquotes, footnotes, links, and keyboard key styling
 - the table treatment that was tuned specifically for this theme

-If you want to add screenshots to the repository, open `theme-showcase.md` and capture the sections you need.
+If you want to add screenshots to the repository, use `theme-showcase.md` for the Chinese README and `theme-showcase.en.md` for the English README.

 ## Table Design